Diversity, Equality and Inclusion (SMSC / British Values)

 - Gateways Programmes in Years 7 to 11 and Year 11 careers guidance interviews enable pupils to reflect on their achievements and plan future pathways.

-- School policies focus on positive behaviour and praise rooted in the school's Respect Charter and the 5 Respects / virtues.
+- School policies focus on positive behaviour and praise rooted in the school's values of ambition. compassion and respect.

 - Employing restorative approaches, where possible, to resolve any difficulties between members of our school community.

 - There is a special emphasis on charity work with many examples across the school and smaller teams of pupils running individual charity events.
-In 2021 the school supported Manchester South Central Food Bank with food donations from staff and students.
+In 2022-23 the school supported Manchester South Central Food Bank with food donations from staff and students and the appeals for the victims of the earthquakes in Turkey / Syria and floods in Pakistan and Somali.

 - Form tutors are responsible for the social and personal development of pupils with a dedicated 100-minute PSHE lesson on SMSC topics each fortnight.

-- Form periods take place regularly with pupils receiving high quality pastoral care, guidance and support.
+- Form periods take place daily with pupils receiving high quality pastoral care, guidance and support.

 - An extensive extra-curricular programme and the house system provide opportunities for students outside the curriculum to develop individual talents, contribute to the wider life of the school, and take on leadership roles.